-Role identities18, which involve expected social behaviour, are another aspect of intercultural communication that can act as a barrier to effective communication.
+Role identities18, which involve expected social behavior, are another aspect of intercultural communication that can act as a barrier to effective communication.
 How does your culture expect men and women to act and behave?
 How about children, or elders, and older citizens?
 The word "role" implies an expectation of how one is supposed to act in certain settings and scenes; just like in a play or a movie, each person has a culturally bound set of role expectations.
 Who works as a doctor, a lawyer, a nurse, or a welder?
 As times and cultures change, so do role identities.
 Business management was once perceived as a profession dominated by men, but in recent decades women have become actively involved in starting, developing, and facilitating the growth of businesses.
 As a speaker, your role will necessarily involve preparation and practice, and to a degree an element of leadership as you present your content and guide your audience through it.
-Your
+Your audience also has a role, which involves active listening and displays of interest.
+Your overlapping roles of interest in the topic are keys to an effective speech.

 - 14. Language systems that exist and interact with dominant language but are nonetheless distinct from it. - 15.
 An occupation-specific language used by people in a given profession. - 16.
-The use of existing or newly invented words to take the place of standard or traditional words with the intent of adding an unconventional, nonstandard, humourous, or rebellious effect. - 17.
+The use of existing or newly invented words to take the place of standard or traditional words with the intent of adding an unconventional, nonstandard, humorous, or rebellious effect. - 17.
 What you value and pay attention to. - 18.
-Expected social behaviours.
+Expected social behaviors.